 Over-the-counter chelation treatments: These are not approved by the FDA, may not be safe, and there’s no evidence that they work.

 If you think you have heavy metal poisoning, don’t try to diagnose it or treat it on your own.
 See your doctor instead.

-- If you work with heavy metals, always wear masks or other safety equipment.
+- If you work with heavy metals, always wear a mask or other safety equipment.

 - Check local fish advisories to make sure the fish you eat is safe.